 Yesterday was pleasant, though I spent the whole day inside.

-I will post from Boston tomorrow.
+I will post from Virginia tomorrow morning.

 Thank you for reading my post.

 The forecasts from the National Weather Service are from The NWS Homepage

 The upper air soundings and mesoscale analysis plots are from the Storm Prediction Center website.